Nishandas10/turbodocai/README.md

 - Generate a summary, flashcards, quiz, or a podcast using existing callable functions.

 No separate OCR service or dependency is required; OpenAI vision handles extraction.
 If OCR fails, the document is marked `processingStatus: failed` with `processingError` for user feedback.

+## Audio transcription pipeline

+You can upload audio files.
+These are stored under user document storage paths and picked up by the `processDocument` Cloud Function with `type: "audio"`.

+Behavior:

+- Uses OpenAI `gpt-4o-mini-transcribe` exclusively.
+The prior fallback to `whisper-1` has been removed to avoid minute-long delays when switching models.
+- Duration-aware chunking: if the input is longer than 1400 seconds (~23m 20s) or the raw upload exceeds ~24MB, the function transparently chunks the audio with ffmpeg (mono, 16kHz, 32kbps; ~15-minute segments) and transcribes sequentially.
+Progress updates are reflected in Firestore `processingProgress`.
+- The concatenated transcript is cleaned via the TXT pipeline and persisted the same way as other text sources.

+Notes:

+- ffmpeg is bundled via `ffmpeg-static`.
+If probing or segmentation fails, the function surfaces an error and marks the document as failed.